-Yet companies that otherwise tout progressive stances on American social issues have been largely silent on the issue.
-So women’s health advocates are trying to encourage business leaders to speak up based on the relatively new premise that reproductive rights are a workplace issue.
+Companies that otherwise tout progressive stances on American social issues have been largely silent on reproductive rights.
+So women’s health advocates are trying to encourage business leaders to speak up based on the relatively new premise that abortion rights are a workplace issue.

 “We’re not asking companies to weigh in on ‘when does life begin,’ values, morality,” says Jen Stark, director of corporate strategy at Tara Health Foundation, a philanthropic organization focused on improving the health and wellbeing of women and girls.
 “What we’re asking them to say is that access to reproductive health connects to their gender and racial equity commitments.
 It also impacts their workforce, let alone consumers and their expectations and communities where they live and work.”